How to Manage High Blood Pressure with Primary Care

 • Have not had your blood pressure checked recently

-Even if you feel well, regular monitoring can catch changes early.
+Even if you feel well, regular monitoring can help catch changes early and keep your health on track.

 When to Seek Care